LilyAsFlora/Ririi/README.md

 Rirī is a personal [artistic language](https://en.wikipedia.org/wiki/Artistic_language) (artlang) designed for poetry, song, diaries, or other artistic expression.
 Stemming from "ri", "flower" and "rī", "speech", its name roughly translates to "flower speech" or "floral language".

-Rirī is inflected and phonetically consistent.
+Rirī is agglutinative and phonetically consistent.
 You can access a dictionary [here](https://github.com/LilyAsFlora/Ririi/blob/master/dictionary.md).

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->